Second graders collaborate to write and animate original stories

 Grades 11, 12

-AP Studio Art: Drawing is a college-level course for juniors and seniors.
-Students complete twenty-four pieces of art before the end of the year; twelve pieces correspond to the breadth section of their portfolio and twelve pieces correspond to the concentration section of their portfolio.
+AP Studio Art: Drawing is a college level course offered to students in grades 11 or 12.
+Students complete twenty-four pieces of art before the end of the year.
+Twelve pieces correspond to the Breadth section of their portfolio and twelve pieces correspond to the Concentration section of their portfolio.
 The Drawing Portfolio addresses a very broad interpretation of drawing issues and media.
 Students learn line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth, and mark-making through a variety of means which could include painting, printmaking, mixed media.
 Student abstract, observational, and invented works demonstrate drawing competence.
-At the conclusion of the course the students submit their portfolio of twenty-four pieces to the AP Board for review.
+At the conclusion of the course the students submit a portfolio of 24 artworks to the AP Board for review.

 Grade 11, 12

-AP Studio Art: 2D Design is a college-level course for juniors and seniors.
-Students complete twenty-four pieces of art before the end of the year; twelve pieces correspond to the breadth section of their portfolio and twelve pieces correspond to the concentration section of their portfolio.
+AP Studio Art: 2D Design is a college level course offered to students in grades 11 or 12.
+Students complete twenty-four pieces of art before the end of the year.
+Twelve pieces correspond to the Breadth section of their portfolio and twelve pieces correspond to the Concentration section of their portfolio.
 The 2D Design Portfolio addresses two-dimensional design issues.
 Students demonstrate understanding of 2D design through any two-dimensional medium or process, including, but not limited to, graphic design, digital imaging, photography, collage, fabric design, weaving, fashion design, fashion illustration, painting and printmaking.
-At the conclusion of the course the students submit their portfolio of twenty-four pieces to the AP Board for review.
+At the conclusion of the course the students submit a portfolio of 24 artworks to the AP Board for review.